gardener/landscaper-service/docs/architecture/architecture-and-security.md

   watching Installations, and for creating the ValidatingWebhookConfig.
 - The `landscaper-controller` chart deploys the landscaper controller and deployers.

-Then the Deploy-Pipeline creates an Installation (and Target etc.) for the LaaS, such that the Central Landscaper installs it also on the Core-Shoot-Cluster.
+Then the Deploy-Pipeline creates an Installation (and Target etc.) for the [LaaS component](../../.landscaper), such that the Central Landscaper installs it also on the Core-Shoot-Cluster.

 To enable the LaaS to deploy e.g. Landscaper Instances for customers to the Target-Shoot-Clusters, a [ServiceTargetConfig](../usage/ServiceTargetConfigs.md) object is deployed on the Core-Shoot-Cluster for every